Toloka/docs/en/template-builder/templates/survey.md

 # Survey

-For this type of project, you can use the **Customer survey** template ([view code in the sandbox](https://clck.ru/TPoRH)).
+For this type of project, you can use the **Customer survey** preset ([view code in the sandbox](https://clck.ru/TPoRH)).
 It has pre-configured validation and task layout.

 {% cut "Components used in the example" %}